SOFC

 By Jeremy Harrison

-SOFC | PEM fuel cells
+SOFC | PEM fuel cell

 SOFC technology was largely discounted as unsuitable for micro CHP due to its relative inflexibility to modulate power output and limitations in thermal cycling.
 However, the very high potential efficiency, the ability to internally reform fuel and other technical features may eventually make this the leading technology for micro CHP.
-A number of potential configurations are possible including continuous baseload operation, which may mean that these units will operate to meet thermal demand of water heating throughout the year with a supplementary burner to meet variable space heat requirements.

-The Hexis Galileo unit is a SOFC in which excess gas is burned within the fuel cell stack to allow a high degree of flexibility in the thermal output.
-The extremely high capital cost of these units means that the product faces significant challenges before approaching economic viability.
+The Hexis Galileo unit is a SOFC in which excess gas (that is gas which is not consumed within the fuel cell to generate electricity) is burned within the fuel cell stack to allow a high degree of flexibility in the thermal output.

 Field trials are ongoing with a number of German utilities within the Callux programme.